seanhogge/active_translations/README.md

 @post.content(locale: :fr)
 ```

 If the post has an `fr_translation`, then that will be shown.
-If not, it will show the post's untranslated `content`.
+If no `fr_translation` exists, it will show the post's untranslated `content`.

 In this way, you'll never have missing values, but you will have the default language version instead of the translated version.